satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Software review example:\*

-Software code review systems are strongly connected to software version control systems.
-As such, code reviewers can easily track the history of the development of code and all pertinent details.
-Furthermore, during software development, specific versions of the software or of particular files are tagged to reflect milestones during development.
-Since some of these milestone
+Software code review systems are strongly connected to software version control systems (e.g., git, svn) that store the complete history of the code.
+In addition to providing access to this history, these systems also provide other pertinent details (e.g., bug fixes and enhancements).
+Furthermore, during software development, specific versions of the software or particular files are tagged to reflect milestones during development.
+These milestones provide additional contextual information about the history of the project.
+All of these aspects are useful to capture the provenance of the project and enables the reviewer to appropriately comment on submitted code.

+\*Proposed improvements for publication review:\*

 3. \*\*Acknowledge reviewers\*\*